dotnet/csharpstandard/standard/basic-concepts.md

 > }
 > ```
 >
 > In the `F` method above, the first assignment to `i` specifically does not refer to the field declared in the outer scope.
 Rather, it refers to the local variable and it results in a compile-time error because it textually precedes the declaration of the variable.
-In the `G` method, the use of `j` in the initializer for the declaration of `j` is valid because the use does not precede the *local_variable_declarator*.
-In the `H` method, a subsequent *local_variable_declarator* correctly refers to a local variable declared in an earlier *local_variable_declarator* within the same *local_variable_declaration*.
+In the `G` method, the use of `j` in the initializer for the declaration of `j` is valid because the use does not precede the declarator.
+In the `H` method, a subsequent declarator correctly refers to a local variable declared in an earlier declarator within the same *local_variable_declaration*.
 >
 > *end example*
 <!-- markdownlint-disable MD028 -->